Thursday, 14 March 2019

 Dinas Dinorwig (SN 549 652)

-There has been a Significant Name Change to a hill that is listed in the 100m Twmpau, with the summit height and its location, and the drop of the hill being confirmed by LIDAR analysis conducted by Myrddyn Phillips.
+There has been a Significant Name Change to a hill that is listed in the 100m Twmpau, with the summit height, bwlch height and their locations, the drop and status of the hill derived from LIDAR analysis conducted by Myrddyn Phillips.

 Dinas Dinorwig (SH 549 652)